-My journalism career ignited while staring into the unblinking eyes of a decapitated goat.
+My journalism career was sparked while staring into the unblinking eyes of a decapitated goat.

 At the time I was 19 years old in Marrakesh’s Djema El Fna night market.
 To me, it was a real-life version of Aladdin’s Agrahbah.
-I floated past vendors charming puff adders with pipes, but what hypnotised me the most were the fruit-studded mountains of couscous, spice pyramids and murky snail soup.
+I floated past vendors charming puff adders with pipes and was utterly hypnotised by fruit-studded mountains of couscous, pyramids of spice and murky snail soup.
 Never had I felt so far from home, or more myself.
-Suddenly, I saw the world through saffron-tinted glasses.
+I suddenly saw the world through saffron-tinted glasses.
 I was awake.

-I did what I always do when I’m inspired; I wrote.
-Those words resonated with friends and family who subsequently booked trips to Marrakesh, if not to eat goat’s head, then at least to soak up the atmosphere.
-This was well before influencers or even Instagram existed, but I often think back to that moment.
-Sharing a story and the emotion led to action.
-It felt meaningful, and I I knew I wanted to do it for the rest of my life.
+And so I did what I always do when I’m inspired; I wrote.
+Those words resonated with friends and family who subsequently booked trips to Marrakesh, if not to eat goat’s head, then at least to soak up the atmosphere and learn.
+This was well before Instagram and influencers existed, but I often think back to that moment when I knew what I wanted to do for the rest of my life.

 Seasoned Traveller is a culinary travel website that celebrates diversity and culture through food.
-It’s founded on the #EatCuriously movement, which encourages people to order outside their comfort zone to learn more about others.
+It’s founded on the #EatCuriously movement, which encourages people to order outside their comfort zone to learn more about others and themselves.

-Seasoned Traveller recommends where to eat beyond mainstream media coverage and tells the story behind the people, places and plates, giving voice to those who are historically overlooked at best, and ignored at worst.
+This website, with extra insights in the newsletter, recommends where to eat beyond mainstream media coverage and tells the story behind the people, places and plates.
+It gives a voice to those who are historically overlooked at best, and ignored at worst.

-If you’re excited by traditional food, adventurous eating or want more meaningful food experiences, consider me your culinary guinea pig – if I can try something new, surely you can, too.
+If you’re excited by traditional food, adventurous eating or want more meaningful food experiences around the world, consider me your culinary guinea pig – if I can try something new, surely you can, too.
 Besides, it’s a hell of a lot of fun.

-Beyond the written word I've hosted video campaigns for Visit Victoria, Domain Review, Intrepid Travel and World Nomads.
+Beyond the written word I've been a guest on food shows and radio as well as hosted a segment for Melbourne's most-listened-to station; and video campaigns for tourism organisations such as Visit Victoria, Intrepid Travel and World Nomads.
 Social media has allowed me to connect with a fiercely loyal following that craves more than ‘it’ restaurants and celebrity chefs, and I was chuffed when Visit Victoria called me “one of Melbourne’s most influential and creative social media personalities”.

 I want to say something like, “When I’m not eating and travelling…” but the truth is I’m usually doing at least one of the two.
 Often it’s in a professional context, like partnering with tourism boards and brands to host and produce videos, MCing events, moderating panels, judging national food competitions or sharing my thoughts on radio.
-If you think we’re cut from the same cloth (probably cheesecloth), I can’t wait to hear from you.
-Touch base via the contact page.
+I also run customised, small-group food tours.
+If you think we’re cut from the same cheesecloth, get in touch via the contact page.